-The system is made up of four main blocks, as can be seen in Fig. 1, which correspond with: (1) the VoiceXML framework, which integrates the speech processing and the telephony hardware, (2) the VoiceXML dialogue manager (made up of VoiceXML documents and the application logic both in the web server), which integrates the dialogue control and the language generation, (3) the system databases and (4) the data acquisition module, which provides the real-time meteorological contents by accessing the SMC server.

-A short overview of all modules (excluding the one of the dialogue manager that is going to be explained in detail in Section 4) is done in this section.
-A more detailed overview of this system can be found in [12].
+The system is made up of four main blocks, as can be seen in Figure 1, which correspond with: 1) the VoiceXML framework, which integrates the speech processing and the telephony hardware, 2) the VoiceXML dialogue manager (made up of documents and the application logic both in the web server), which integrates the dialogue control and the language generation, 3) the system databases and 4) the data acquisition module, which provides the real-time meteorological contents by accessing the SMC server.
+In order to understand later sections, a short overview of all modules (excluding the one of the dialogue manager that is going to be explained in detail in section 4) is done in this section.
+A more detailed overview of this system can be found in [14].